tiwo/puzzler/README.txt

    and ``install.py``.
 Just double-click ``install.py`` and you're done.

-   If you have any trouble, try the following:
+   If you have any trouble, try the following steps:

 3. Open a DOS Box (Command Shell, MS-DOS Prompt, or whatever they're calling it these days).